Pawns-of-Despair/Pawns-of-Despair.github.io/pawns-of-despair/docs/basicPages/motivations.md

 Into the Breach is closer to what I want, but I still like systems such as cover systems, abilities, and other dynamic gameplay elements in XCOM.
 Puzzle gameplay is cool, but limited health and shown enemy attacks/spawns are different gameplay loops than what I want.

 Ignited Steel is similar to Into the Breach but has bigger HP pools and heavier combat overall.
+The biggest issue is that you MUST win every fight, if you lose even slightly, your run is over, compared to Into the Breach which has progressive losses (losing a resource or life instead of the entire run).

 Honkai Star Rail is similar in aesthetic to ER’s gameplay (anime style), but the turn-based combat is different.
 There are limited actions per character, and the gacha gameplay is not something I want.